 One of the most important personnel management skills is the ability to plan.
 Planning takes a great deal of objective thinking to identify ways in which human capital can be best used to reach organizational goals.
 In addition, the ability to plan requires working with other managers within an organization to assign tasks, responsibilities and dates for completion of tasks so that things actually get done efficiently.

-Another important personnel management skill is being able to coordinate multiple programs and plans for a company.
+Another important management skill is being able to coordinate multiple programs and plans for a company.
 Personnel managers are often asked to manage multiple aspects of running the human resources duties.
 Coordinating efforts between staffing and recruiting, collaboration between departments and managers and improving processes are all part of the personnel manager’s mindset.

 One of the most vital personnel management skills is the ability to lead others effectively.
 Many personnel managers are natural-born leaders, so this comes easily.
 For other human resource professionals, learning to lead others comes with time and practice.
 Leading others into new training and development efforts and during organizational changes is best handled by personnel managers who lead by example.